 - Share issues

-The Annual Confirmation Statement show these changes (If Occur)
+The Annual Confirmation Statement shows these changes (If they Occur)

 - Address of the registered office